mwanzias/loanprocessing-ezra/README.md

 what is used by all other micro-services in order to be able to locate an instance of any of the service tha they would want to get either data or communications related to loan processing

-2. **Configuration server** : This houses all configuration for the services participating in the loan processing
+2. **Configuration server** : This houses all configuration for the services participating in the loan processing each of the micro-service has an **application.yaml** configuration file located on the `src\resource` directory with the basic location of the configuration server and the name of the service.

 ## Requirements